 In addition to early stopping, reducing the size of the training data can mitigate model overfitting because the model cannot overfit to unseen samples.
-And we find partially biased data is sufficient for the biased model to learn biased features.
+And we find part of biased data is sufficient for the biased model to learn biased features.

 We train the ERM models on different ratios of the CelebA~\cite{liu2015faceattributes} and UrbanCars~\cite{li_2023_whac_a_mole} datasets.
 To be specific, we use 100\%, 50\%, 20\%, and 10\% of the training samples to train the model respectively.
 For each ratio, we train the model for 100 epochs, and report accuracy of bias-aligned samples of test data, which reflects how well the model learned for biased features.
 Table~\ref{tab:partially-biased-data} shows the results.
 The accuracy of the model on bias-aligned samples mostly decreases when the size of training data decreases.
 But the decrease in accuracy is small compared to the decrease in data size.
 For example, training with only 20\% of the UbanCars training samples, the model accuracy dropped by only less than 8\% compared to training with 100\% of samples.